5 Insurance Marketing Tactics that Drive Quality Leads

 RLSA (Remarketing Lists for Search Ads) allows you to adjust your bids on the search network whenever a prospect on an assigned remarketing list enters a search query that matches one of your keywords.
 Simple enough, right?
 This is incredibly valuable in industries with high average CPCs because it gives you the opportunity to bid slightly more when you feel you have a strategic advantage.

 Let’s say someone comes to your website looking for a health insurance quote.

 Now, I know what you’re thinking.
 “Allen, I’ll just remarket to them on the Display Network until they return."

 This is a great retort, but I’ll do you one better.
 While that person might still be in the market for a quote, their intent as they scroll through Deadspin comments isn’t the same as when they enter “car insurance quote boston” into Google a second or third time around.
 At that point, they’re probably ready to buy (who window shops for car insurance?!).
 Suddenly, paying twenty-something dollars for that click seems all kinds of reasonable.

 There’s another way to leverage RLSA, though, and that’s to use the oft-ignored “target and bid” feature.
-Whereas the standard application of RLSA involves a simple bid adjustment, the “target and bid” feature ensures that you only enter an AdWords auction when the searcher is a member of a remarketing list assigned to a given search campaign.
+Whereas the standard application of RLSA involves a simple bid adjustment, the “target and bid” feature ensures that you only enter a Google Ads auction when the searcher is a member of a remarketing list assigned to a given search campaign.

 This allows you to use Display and lower-cost keywords to bring prospects to your website (adding them to a remarketing list or two along the way), then get more aggressive with your bids for those high-intent, high-cost keywords without having to spend a ton of money on less qualified traffic.
 While you’ll see fewer impressions using the target and bid setting, the ones you do get are inherently more valuable.